BINGEWORTHY: BEVERLY HILLS, 90210

 WARNING: SPOILERS AHEAD

 “Beverly Hills, 90210” premiered on FOX on October 4, 1990, and became one of the most popular programs in the network’s history.
-The breakthrough show aired for a total of 10 seasons (1990-2000) during which it documented the trials and tribulations of a group of friends from West Beverly High to college at California University and into early adulthood.
+The breakthrough show aired for 10 seasons (1990-2000), documenting the trials and tribulations of a group of friends from West Beverly High to college at California University and into early adulthood.

 This series tackled a myriad of coming-of-age dramas and complex rivalries, often making real-world headlines for including controversial and socially relevant topics.